 At the top (currently for AWS customers only) there is a data quality score that compares the volume of failed events to the volume that were successfully loaded into a data warehouse.

-In the table failed events are aggregated by the unique type of failure (e.g. validation, adapter) and the specific error message (e.g. schema not found, MAX length exceeded).
+In the table failed events are aggregated by the unique type of failure (validation, enrichment) and the offending schema.

 By selecting a particular error you are able to get more detail:

-The detailed view shows the error message as well as other useful meta data (when available) like app_id as an example to help quickly diagnose the source and root cause of the error.
+The detailed view shows the error message as well as other useful meta data (when available) like app_id as an example to help quickly diagnose the source and root cause of the error, as well as a bar chart indicating how the volume of failures varies over time for this particular failed event.

 Additional infrastructure cost